DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/-_ideas/2030-01-01-health_articles.md

-### 3. Predictive Analytics in Healthcare: Anticipating Health Issues Before They Happen
-   - **Overview**: Discuss how predictive analytics can help foresee health problems before they arise, using patient data and machine learning models.
-   - **Focus**: Use cases like predicting hospital readmissions, disease outbreaks, or chronic disease management.

 ### 4. Data Science for Personalized Medicine: Tailoring Treatments to Individual Patients
    - **Overview**: Explain how data science and machine learning enable personalized treatment plans based on a patient’s genetic makeup, medical history, and lifestyle.